 Please see our Intensive English Courses content page above.

-Studio is accredited by the British Council, IALC (International Association of Language Courses) and ISI.
+Studio is accredited by the British Council and IALC (International Association of Language Courses).

 Established in 1954, Studio Cambridge is the oldest English language school in Cambridge.
 We are an accredited centre for the University of Cambridge examinations and authorised to offer the Cambridge CELTA courses.
 Under the direction of the Academic Manager, our teachers are qualified and enthusiastic.